-Pour the chilled mint syrup into a large pitcher (I am using a 32 oz. pitcher) followed by the rum and lime juice.
+Pour the chilled mint syrup into a pitcher (I am using a 32 oz. pitcher as I have doubled the recipe) followed by the rum and lime juice.
 There is no muddling required!
 Simply stir to combine and chill in the fridge (for at least 1 hour and up to 3 days).

 Step Three: Serve your mojito pitcher.

-Before serving, gently pour in the soda water.
+Before serving, gently pour in the soda water (if using).
 Add the fresh mint leaves and lime rounds into the pitcher and stir.

 - Pro Tip: Do not add soda water if you’re not ready to serve yet.
 Club soda goes flat really fast, and we don’t want to waste the bubbles by adding it in too early.